Using Contracted Solution Graphs for Solving Reconfiguration Problems: Examples of Exponential Size CSGs

 For every 4-coloring of $G[\{v_0,v_1,v_2,v_3\}]$, the CSG contains a component isomorphic to the component considered above, so there are $4!$ components of this type. \end{proof}

 The last CSG shown in Figure~\ref{fig:unitintCSG} contains two nodes with label $12$; these correspond to the colorings $\alpha_{\emptyset}$ and $\alpha_{\{1\}}$ constructed in the above proof.
 The CSG shows that any recoloring sequence between these two colorings needs to recolor the vertices $v_{p-2}=g$ and $v_{p-1}=h$ at least two resp. three times.
 We remark that the proofs of Propositions~\ref{propo:ex1} and~\ref{propo:ex2} illustrate different proof techniques for CSGs: one uses the dynamic programming rules, and the other argues about label components of the solution graph directly.
-Both examples show that we may need some additional technique in order to efficiently solve the {\sc $\C_k$-Reachability} problem for some graph class.
-We will illustrate such an additional technique in the next section, where we reconsider the class of $(k-2)$-connected chordal graphs.
+Both examples show that we need to do more than only computing CSGs to solve the problem for $(k-2)$-connected chordal graphs in polynomial time.
+In the next section we will characterize the CSGs and show that it suffices to compute only a part of them.